Can I run a performance test locally?

 No, at this point in time, we do not support import for JMeter scripts.
-However, users can import their Postman tests into mabl and then reuse those API tests within a performance test.
+However, users can import Selenium tests and Postman collections into mabl and then reuse those browser and API tests within a performance test.
 If this functionality is important to your team, please let us know in the mabl Product Portal.

 Mabl measures performance testing in virtual user hours (VUH).